Tinyrl - Sending "Erase down" escape codes after each typed character

 the smaller line.

 Yes.
 It's a real problem with fake ttys.
 We have it too.

 I will think about the right way to solve it.
 The patch is a workaround only.
 And I think it will fail when you press Up arrow or something else to get history.
 The redisplay() doesn't delete the whole line.
 It delete only difference beetween previous and current line.

 I don't think the readline is appropriate.
 May be it's not good but now klish has too much dependencies with tynirl and the tinyrl is not general.

 P.S.
 Please post the issues to the new issue tracker.

 This issue was first added on googlecode and copied/pasted here.

-#1 Updated by Serj Kalichev about 4 years ago
+#1 Updated by Serj Kalichev over 4 years ago

 I'm sorry.
 The patch is good enough.
 It was applied with minimal naming changes.
 Thanks.